top of page

 How to Move to Japan?
 Here are 7 Visa Options

-Japan Life Guide by Sio I came to Japan on a work visa.
-Most people get 1 yr at first; I got 3 yrs.
-The longer the period, the more trust from immigration, making renewals and PR easier.
-But I feel it’s fate giving me more time to write my story with Japan.
-If you’re planning to move to Japan, see which visa below might fit you: 1)Student Visa University, vocational school, language school.
+Japan Life Guide by Sio If you’re planning to move to Japan, see which visa below might fit you: 1)Student Visa University, vocational school, language school.
 Usually 1–4 yrs.
-After graduation, you must switch to any visa below to qualify for
+After graduation, you must switch to any visa below to qualify for PR or naturalization.
+2)Work Visa* For white-collar jobs, teachers, researchers, healthcare.
+Usually requires degree or experiences.
+3)Business Manager Visa* For running a business in Japan.
+Requires investment and stable revenue. *U

 Sio